survivejs/webpack-book/manuscript/loading/04_javascript.md

 *babel-preset-env* allows you to polyfill certain language features for older browsers.
 For this to work, you should enable its `useBuiltIns` option (`"useBuiltIns": true`) and install [babel-polyfill](https://babeljs.io/docs/usage/polyfill/).
 You also have to perform either `import "babel-polyfill";` in your code or manage it through an entry such as `app: ['babel-polyfill', PATHS.app]`. *babel-preset-env* will rewrite the import based on your browser definition and load only the polyfills that are needed.

 It is important to note that *babel-polyfill* pollutes the global scope with objects like `Promise`.
-Given this can be problematic for library authors, there's [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
-It can be enabled as a Babel plugin, and it will avoid the problem of globals by rewriting the code in such way that they won't be needed.
+Given this can be problematic for library authors, there’s [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
+It can be enabled as a Babel plugin, and it will avoid the problem of globals by rewriting the code in such way that they won’t be needed.

 ## Babel Tips

 There are other possible [*.babelrc* options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
 Like ESLint, *.babelrc* supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format meaning you can include comments in your source, use single quoted strings, and so on.

 Sometimes you might want to use experimental features.
 Although you can find a lot of them within so-called stage presets, I recommend enabling them one by one and even organizing them to a preset of their own unless you are working on a throwaway project.
-If you expect your project to live a long time, it's better to document the features you are using well.
+If you expect your project to live a long time, it’s better to document the features you are using well.

 ## Useful Babel Presets and Plugins

-Perhaps the greatest thing about Babel is that it's possible to extend with presets and plugins.
-I've listed some interesting ones below:
+Perhaps the greatest thing about Babel is that it’s possible to extend with presets and plugins.
+I’ve listed some interesting ones below:

 * [babel-preset-es2015](https://www.npmjs.org/package/babel-preset-es2015) includes ES2015 features.
 * [babel-preset-es2016](https://www.npmjs.org/package/babel-preset-es2016) includes **only** ES2016 features.
 Remember to include the previous preset as well if you want both!
 * [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) rewrites module imports so that you can use a form such as `import { Button } from 'antd';` instead of pointing to the module through an exact path.
 * [babel-plugin-import-asserts](https://www.npmjs.com/package/babel-plugin-import-asserts) asserts that your imports have been defined.
 * [babel-plugin-log-deprecated](https://www.npmjs.com/package/babel-plugin-log-deprecated) adds `console.warn` to functions that have `@deprecate` annotation in their comment.
-* [babel-plugin-annotate-console-log](https://www.npmjs.com/package/babel-plugin-annotate-console-log) annotates `console.log` calls with information about invocation context so it's easier to see where they logged.
+* [babel-plugin-annotate-console-log](https://www.npmjs.com/package/babel-plugin-annotate-console-log) annotates `console.log` calls with information about invocation context so it’s easier to see where they logged.
 * [babel-plugin-webpack-loaders](https://www.npmjs.com/package/babel-plugin-webpack-loaders) allows you to use certain webpack loaders through Babel.
 * [babel-plugin-syntax-trailing-function-commas](https://www.npmjs.com/package/babel-plugin-syntax-trailing-function-commas) adds trailing comma support for functions.
 * [babel-react-optimize](https://github.com/thejameskyle/babel-react-optimize) implements a variety of React specific optimizations you may want to experiment with.
 * [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) allows you to remove `propType` related code from your production build.
-It also allows component authors to generate code that's wrapped so that setting environment at `DefinePlugin` can kick in as discussed in the book.
+It also allows component authors to generate code that’s wrapped so that setting environment at `DefinePlugin` can kick in as discussed in the book.

 T> It is possible to connect Babel with Node through [babel-register](https://www.npmjs.com/package/babel-register) or [babel-cli](https://www.npmjs.com/package/babel-cli).
 These packages can be handy if you want to execute your code through Babel without using webpack.

 ## Enabling Presets and Plugins per Environment

 Babel allows you to control which presets and plugins are used per environment through its [env option](https://babeljs.io/docs/usage/babelrc/#env-option).
-You can manage Babel's behavior per build target this way.
+You can manage Babel’s behavior per build target this way.

 `env` checks both `NODE_ENV` and `BABEL_ENV` and functionality to your build based on that.
 If `BABEL_ENV` is set, it will override any possible `NODE_ENV`.
 Consider the example below: